Last Updated on December 6, 2020 by Paul Guzman

 How often should they be watered?

-Let the Poinsettias dry out before watering again.
+Most folks over-water this plant it is best to let the Poinsettias dry out before watering again.
 Typically about once maybe twice per week any more than that and the leaves will wilt and fall off.
+It also depends on where you place them.
+If they are near a south-facing window you will have to water more often.

 Where to place Poinsettias?